Recent Science Highlights

-Gravitationally bound three-body systems show complex orbital interactions, which can constrain the compositions, masses, and interior structures of the bodies and test theories of gravity, if sufficiently precise measurements are available.
+Gravitationally bound three-body systems show complex orbital interactions, which can constrain the compositions, masses and interior structures of the bodies and test theories of gravity, if sufficiently precise measurements are available.
 A triple system containing a radio pulsar could provide such measurements, but the only previously known such system, PSR B1620-26 – with a millisecond pulsar, a white dwarf, and a planetary-mass object in an orbit of several decades – shows only weak interactions.
 Ransom et al. report precision timing and multi-wavelength observations of PSR J0337+1715, the only known millisecond pulsar in a triple system, recently discovered as part of a large-scale pulsar survey with the GBT.
 Strong gravitational interactions are apparent and provide the masses of the pulsar the two white dwarf companions, as well as the inclinations of the orbits.
 The unexpectedly coplanar and nearly circular orbits indicate a complex and exotic evolutionary past that differs from those of known stellar systems.
 The gravitational field of the outer white dwarf strongly accelerates the inner binary containing the neutron star, and the system will thus provide an ideal laboratory to test the strong equivalence principle of General Relativity.

 Figure: A millisecond pulsar (left foreground) is orbited by a hot white dwarf star (center), both of which are orbited by another, more distant and cooler white dwarf (top right).
 Credit: Bill Saxton; NRAO/AUI/NSF.

-View Publication: A Milli-second Pulsar in a Stellar Triple System, S.M.
+View Publication: A Milli-second pulsar in a Stellar Triple System, S.M.
 Ransom (NRAO), I.H.
-Stars (UBC), A.M.
+Stairs (UBC), A.M.
 Archibald (ASTRON, McGill), J.W.T.
 Hessles (ASTRON, Amsterdam), D.L.
 Kaplan (Wisconsin), M.H. van Kerkwijk (Toronto), J. Boyles (WVU, WKU), A.T.
 Deller (ASTRON), S. Chatterjee (Cornell), A. Schectman-Rook (Wisconsin-Madison), A. Berndsen (UBS), R.S.
 Lynch (McGill), D.R.
 Lorimer (WVU), C. Karako-Argaman (McGill), V.M.
-Kasi (McGill), V.I.
+Kaspi (McGill), V.I.
 Kondratiev (ASTRON, Lebedev), M.A.
 McLaughlin (WVU), J. van Leeuwen (ASTRON, Amsterdam), R. Rosen (NRAO, WVU), M.S.E.
-Roberts (Eureka, NYU), and K. Stovall (UT-Brownsville, UNM), published on-line by Nature, 5 January 2014.
+Roberts (Eureka, NYU), and K. Stovall (UT-Brownsville, UNM), 2014 Nature, 505, 520 (23 January 2014).

 Added 21 Jan 2014